jnbolsen/ezarr/README.md

 # EZARR

-This project makese it EZ to deploy a media stack with the [proper permissions and setup](https://wiki.servarr.com/docker-guide).
+This project makes it EZ to deploy an arr media stack with the [proper permissions and setup](https://wiki.servarr.com/docker-guide).
 It features:
 - [Sonarr](https://sonarr.tv/) - An application to manage TV shows.
 It is capable of keeping track of what you'd like to watch, at what quality, in which language and more.
 Used in conjunction with applications like qBittorrent and Prowlarr (see below), it provides easy searchign and colleciton